Moremi Game Reserve

 As the mopane bush gives way to floodplains and riverine forests, other animals become abundantly visible, and the whole spectrum of Africa's wildlife can be seen.

-Birdlife is prolific and varied, ranging from water birds to shy forest dwellers.
-There are many species of ducks end geese, as well as an amazing variety of heron.
+Birdlife is prolific and varied in the Okavango Delta, ranging from water birds to shy forest dwellers.
+There are many species of ducks and geese, as well as an amazing variety of herons.

 Visitors must take special precautions against malaria.
 DO NOT SWIM in any of the rivers or lakes within the reserve; crocodiles will get you.